yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/openshift.md

 ### Use the OpenShift web console

-You start by logging in the OCP's web console as admin user, and then performing the following:
+You start by logging in to the OCP web console as an admin user, and then performing the following:

 - Navigate to **Compute > Machine Sets** and open each Machine Set.